-Information Technology Disaster Recovery /Business Continuity Agreed-Upon Procedure greed-Upon Procedure Results Managements' Response 25 Perform the following procedures, verbally discuss the results with management, and report "We performed the procedure and discussed the results with management."
+Information Technology Disaster Recovery /Business Continuity Agreed-Upon Procedure Results Managements' Response 27 Perform the following procedures, verbally discuss the results with management, and report "We performed the procedure and discussed the results with management."
 We performed the procedures and discussed the results with management.
-The results did not include findings or criticisms. a.
-Obtain and inspect the entity's most recent documentation that it has backed up its critical data (if no written documentation, inquire of personnel responsible for backing up critical data) and observe that such backup occurred within the past week.
-If backups are stored on a physical medium (e.g., tapes, CDs), observe evidence that backups are encrypted before being transported.
+The results did not include findings or criticism. a.
+Obtain and inspect the entity's most recent documentation that it has backed up its critical data (if there is no written documentation, then inquire of personnel responsible for backing up critical data) and observe evidence that such backup (a) occurred within the past week, (b) was not stored on the government's local server or network, and (c) was encrypted.
 We performed the procedures and discussed the results with management.
-The results did not include findings or criticisms. b.
+The results did not include findings or criticism. b.
 Obtain and inspect the entity's most recent documentation that it has tested/verified that its backups can be restored (if no written documentation, inquire of personnel responsible for testing/verifying backup restoration) and observe evidence that the test/verification was successfully performed within the past 3 months.
 We performed the procedures and discussed the results with management.
-The results did not include findings or criticisms. c.
-Obtain a listing of the entity's computers currently in use and their related locations, and management's representation that the listing is complete.
+The results did not include findings or criticism. c. currently in use and their related locations, and management's representation that the listing is complete.
 Randomly select 5 computers and observe while management demonstrates that the selected computers have current and active antivirus software and that the operating system and accounting system software in use are currently supported by the vendor.
 We performed the procedures and discussed the results with management.
-The results did not include findings or criticisms.
+We performed the procedures and discussed The results did not include findings or criticism.